The Cathedral of Orvieto

 The Naves

-In the years 1370-1380 the apse was frescoed by Ugolino di Prete Ilario with episodes from Virgin Mary's life.
-Quite striking are the colors projected by the light from the big central window, dating back to 1334; it consists of 44 glass panels, the work of Giovanni di Bonino.
+The apse was frescoed by Ugolino di Prete Ilario between 1370 and 1380 with episodes from Virgin Mary's life.
+Quite striking are the colors projected by the light from the big central window, dating back to 1334, composed of 44 glass panels made by Giovanni di Bonino.
 The heads of the transept house the two most important chapels: the Chapel of the Corporal and the Chapel of Saint Brizio.

 The Chapel of the Corporal

-In this chapel they keep the relic of the Holy Corporal, that is, a linen cloth stained by true blood drops that fell from a consecrated wafer during a Mass in the town of Bolsena in 1263.
-The officiating priest was thinking, right then, he was not completely sure that that was Christ's real Body.
-The story of this miracle is reported on the walls, in the frescoes made – again – by Ugolino di Prete Ilario in 1357-1364.
-But the most precious work of art here is the reliquary made by a goldsmith, Ugolino di Vieri, in 1337.
+This chapel keeps the relic of the Holy Corporal, that is a linen cloth stained by true blood drops that fell from a consecrated wafer during a Mass in the town of Bolsena in 1263.
+The story of this miracle is reported on the walls, in the frescoes made by Ugolino di Prete Ilario in 1357-1364; however, the most precious work of art here is the reliquary made by a goldsmith, Ugolino di Vieri, in 1337.

 The Chapel of Saint Brizio

-This chapel is dedicated to a bishop who also is Orvieto's patron saint.
-It exhibits some of the most surprising examples of 15th century Italian painting.
-The vault was entirely frescoed by Fra Angelico between 1447 and 1449, while the walls were frescoed by Luca Signorelli in the years 1449-1504 with scenes of the Last Judgment.
-They influenced Michelangelo.
+This chapel exhibits some of the most surprising examples of 15th century Italian painting.
+The vault was entirely frescoed by Fra Angelico between 1447 and 1449, while the walls were frescoed by Luca Signorelli in the years 1449-1504.
+This space is dedicated to Orvieto's patron saint and the frescoes represents scenes from the Last Judgment.

 INFORMAZIONI